 A coven is preparing for a ritual, only to discover that Adrian (Rosemary’s baby), who is now eight years old, is missing from his room.
 Knowing Rosemary must be responsible for this, the coven members use her personal possessions to enable the forces of evil to locate her.
 Rosemary and Adrian are hiding in a synagogue for shelter.
 While hiding there, supernatural events begin to affect the rabbis.
 However, as they are seeking sanctuary in a house of God, the coven is unable to affect them.

 The next morning, Guy (George Maharis), who is now a famous movie star, gets a call from Roman Castevet.
 Roman informs Guy that both Rosemary and Adrian are missing and that Rosemary may attempt to contact him.
 Later that night, Rosemary and Adrian are sheltering at a bus stop.
 Rosemary makes a phone call to Guy, while Adrian plays with his toy car nearby.
 As soon as Guy answers the phone, Rosemary immediately issues instructions on how to send her money.

 Outside, some local children start teasing Adrian and bullying him by stealing his toy car.
 Suddenly, in a fit of rage, Adrian knocks the children unconscious to the ground.
-Attempting to flee, the pair is accosted by Marjean, a prostitute who was witness to the incident.
+Attempting to flee, the pair is accosted by Marjean, a harlot who witness the incident.
 Marjean offers them to hide the pair in her trailer…

 Coming off as little more than a forward-looking quickie rip on The Omen, which had been released four months previously in June, this TV movie is at turns wild, disturbing, laughable, incomprehensible, and ludicrously fun.